 If you’re trying to keep plastics out of your kitchen, this glass fat separator is exactly what you need.
 It’s made from sturdy borosilicate glass that’s heat-safe to 300 degrees, so you can pour very hot liquids into it without fear of cracking.

 The design is similar to other spout-style fat separators, but with a slim, graceful spout and loop handle that makes it look modern and elegant.
 It has measurements in both US and metric, making it easy to know how much gravy you have.
 A stainless steel strainer filters out the large bits, and there is a finer strainer included to remove finer bits and sediment, so there’s no need for a second strainer.

 When it’s not being used for separating fat, you can use this as a standard measuring cup, for heating water in the microwave, or perhaps even for making tea.
 This is dishwasher safe for easy cleaning.

-If this is your first Thanksgiving or it’s time to be rid of that old fat separator you never liked, this set might be the perfect replacement.
+If this is your first big holiday meal or it’s time to be rid of that old fat separator you never liked, this set might be the perfect replacement.
 It includes both a fat separator and a baster (plus a cleaning brush), so you’ll be ready for turkey or roasts any time of the year.

 The separator holds four cups, is dishwasher safe and has measurements on the side for easy mixing.The baster has an angled tip that makes it easy to get the juices from the bottom of a roasting pan, and a silicone bulb that’s easy to hold and squeeze.
 The integrated stand attached to the baster tube keeps the curved tip upright on the counter when it’s not in use, so it won’t drip and make a mess.